 Size: 871,876 square feet

 Built by: Rao Jodha, founder of Jodhpur city(India)

 Address: P.B.
 No.165, Fort Road, Jodhpur, Rajasthan, India.

 Visiting hours: 9:00 to 17:00

-Windsor Castle is the largest castle in England and official residence to the Queen of England, Queen Elizabeth II to spend weekends and vacations here.
+Windsor Castle is the largest castle in England and the official residence to the Queen of England, Queen Elizabeth II to spend weekends and vacations here.
 The place is home to the royal library consist of classical masterpieces of Raphael, Michelangelo, and Leonardo da Vinci.
-The main attractions of the castle include the dollhouse of Queen Mary, royal towers, state apartments, and Gothic design chapel.
+The main attractions of the castle include the dollhouse of Queen Mary, royal towers, state apartments, and a Gothic design chapel.
 The Royal Standard flag flies high indicates that the queen is visiting the place.
 This is an amazing place to experience royalty.

 Size: 590,239 square feet

 The reason behind the construction of Buda castle was to defend the kingdom from the Mongol invasion.
 Once the home of the royal family now addresses the Budapest History Museum and Hungarian National Gallery.
 It is in the World Heritage Site by UNESCO.

 The castle gives you a chance to appreciate Matthias Church, the Royal Palace, Faust wine cellar, Fisherman’s Bastion, and the labyrinth.
 The Festival of Folk Art is not to miss on your bucket list when in Budapest.
 You can enjoy the mouth-watering food at its restaurant.
 This beautiful castle is the part of Katy Perry’s music video “Firework”.

 Built by: King Béla IV of Hungary